 The professional phase of the MLS program is only offered on the Wilsonville campus.

 Through an application process students are selected to enter the fourth year of study or the professional program.
 It is 15 months (5 consecutive terms) long, beginning in September and ending in December of the following year.
 Professional program students spend four quarters completing medical laboratory science-specific coursework on the Oregon Tech Wilsonville campus.
 Upon successful completion of the on-campus work, students are assigned to one or more program-affiliated medical laboratories to complete an extended fifth term (16 weeks) of clinical training.

 During clinical training, students spend 40 hours per week applying knowledge and skills to perform a wide variety of testing in a contemporary, accredited medical laboratory and to further develop discipline-specific competency under supervision of clinical instructors.
-Currently, the Department of MLS maintains affiliations with accredited laboratories in throughout Oregon, Washington, Nevada, and Idaho.
+Currently, the Department of MLS maintains affiliations with accredited laboratories in throughout Oregon, Washington, Hawaii, Nevada, and Idaho.